Jewish Healthcare Foundation Approves $1.9 Million in Grants to Strengthen Regional Health and Human Services

 JHF approved funding to maintain its support of the United Way of Southwestern Pennsylvania at $68,000.
 The United Way’s partner agencies address the critical community needs of families, health, housing, neighborhoods, and older adults, helping them to meet basic needs, move toward financial stability, and empower young learners for success in school and life.

-“These grants reflect both the challenges our community is facing and the innovation and compassion of the organizations working tirelessly on behalf of vulnerable residents,” said Karen Wolk Feinstein, PhD, president and CEO of the Jewish Healthcare Foundation.
-“Our goal is to respond swiftly where need is greatest, strengthen the safety-net systems that save lives, and prepare our region for the future of health care.”
+“Taken together, all these grants reflect our concerns for the challenges our community agencies and vulnerable populations face, and the resilience and compassion of the organizations supporting vulnerable residents,” said Karen Wolk Feinstein, PhD, president and CEO of the Jewish Healthcare Foundation.
+“Our goal is to respond swiftly where need is greatest, and strengthen the safety-net systems that save lives.”

 JHF Board Chair Michael Ginsberg added, “This combination of emergency support, sustained investment, and future-focused initiatives represents JHF at its best—strategic, collaborative, and committed to the well-being of our entire region.”